opendocsg/slw-judgments-backfill/2002_SGHC_132/report.md

 72\.
 As regards the alleged error of law , Mr Coomarasw amy relied on tw o local cases for the proposition that a trial judges finding of fact should not be disturbed unless he w as plainly w rong.
 They w ere _Seah Ting_

-_Soon v Indonesian Tractors Co Pte Ltd_ [2001] 1 SLR 521 and _Peh Eng Leng v Pek Eng Leong_ [1996] 2 SLR 305.
+_Soon v Indonesian Tractors Co Pte Ltd_ <span class="citation">[2001] 1 SLR 521</span> and _Peh Eng Leng v Pek Eng Leong_ <span class="citation">[1996] 2 SLR 305</span>.
 How ever, that principle w as not in issue.
 Besides, in the case of _Peh Eng Leng_ , Karthigesu JA said that the evidence of a w itness should be tested against inherent probabilities or improbabilities and against uncontroverted facts (see p 312 at H/I of the report).
 Mr Coomarasw amy did not dispute this principle but he submitted that the finding of the trial judge w ould stand up to scrutiny even w hen so tested.

 73\.
 He also relied on a decision of the Australian High Court in _Baumgartner v Baumgartner_ 76 ALR 75 for the proposition that it w as not legitimate for an appellate court to ignore the resolution of conflicting evidence by a trial judge and to draw inferences from the surrounding area of common ground only.